-- To reduce the possibility of additional damage if your vehicle is struck from the rear, where practical, remove the receiver when not in use. - After the hitch is removed, seal the bolt holes to prevent exhaust fumes, water or dust from entering the passenger compartment. - Regularly check that all trailer hitch mounting bolts are securely mounted.
+- To reduce the possibility of additional damage if your vehicle is struck from the rear, where practical, remove the receiver when not in use. - Regularly check that all trailer hitch mounting bolts are securely mounted.

 Tire pressures

 - When towing a trailer, inflate the vehicle tires to the recommended cold tire pressure indicated on the Tire and Loading Information label. - Trailer tire condition, size, load rating and proper inflation pressure should be in accordance with the trailer and tire manufacturer's specifications.